heseber/cv_writer/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Success!

 All PRD requirements have been implemented successfully.
-The CV Optimizer is ready for use as an MVP and can be extended in the future with:
+The CV Optimizer is ready for use as an MVP with translation support and can be extended in the future with:
 - Web interface
-- Additional output formats
+- Additional output formats (DOCX)
 - Cover letter generation
 - Industry-specific templates
-- Multi-language support
+- Batch translation to multiple languages simultaneously

 ---